 Think Kidneys – the national campaign to raise awareness of our kidneys – their importance for life and health and how to look after them

-We have tried to reach as many people as possible over the last few months through the NHS and the media, and we are very pleased to have won a prestigious Health Business Award for our efforts.
+We have tried to reach as many people as possible through the NHS and the media, and we are very pleased to have won a prestigious Health Business Award for our efforts.

-Check out latest blog by Karen Thomas, Head of Programmes, UK Renal Registry – Thinking Think Kidneys
+Check out this blog by Karen Thomas, Head of Programmes, UK Renal Registry on the campaign – Thinking Think Kidneys

 Your kidneys are amazing …

 Most people have two kidneys that are about 10-12cm long, not too surprisingly are (kidney) bean shaped and sit just below the ribs at the back of the body.
 They are really important to us, without them we would have to have kidney dialysis or a transplant.
 But what do they do?

 They produce urine – about 1500mls per day but that will vary according to how much we drink because the kidneys work to keep the amount of fluid in the body stable.
 The urine they produce is full of waste products that the body doesn’t need and varying amounts of other chemicals such as salt that the body has to have in the right balance.

 To be able to produce urine the kidneys have about 25% of blood volume from every heartbeat going through the one million little filters that they contain.
 They then concentrate that fluid that eventually comes out as urine.